 A Journey Through African American History (currently booking!)

-We currently offer a seven-day trip that travels through history as experienced through the eyes of the African American.
+The African American History Trip is a seven-day journey that travels through periods of history with ears and eyes focused on the African American experience and perspective.
 Participants will start their learning experience with the Middle Passage.
 From there they will travel through slavery on the plantation, the Civil War, The Civil Rights Movement and beyond.
-Geographically, this trip takes us through Louisiana, Alabama and Georgia.
+Geographically, this trip takes us through Tennessee, Louisiana, Alabama and Georgia.

 Objectives for this history trip include:

-- Teaching participants how to creatively learn about and engage lasting impacts of various events of our history.
+• Teaching participants how to creatively learn about and understand some of the lasting impacts of various events of our history.

-- Deepen understanding and appreciation of the spiritual and political dynamics of love and forgiveness.
+• Deepen understanding and appreciation of the spiritual dynamics of love and forgiveness.

-- Enhance knowledge of North American and United States history with regard to slavery, economics, and the ongoing legacy of those complex beginnings.
+• Enhance knowledge of United States history with regard to slavery, economics, and the ongoing legacy of those complex beginnings.

 There are three questions through which we like to frame our discussions with participants, throughout the experience.

 What do you see?
-During each experience we encourage the participants to be observant to the voices, the faces and realities of their surroundings.
+During each experience we encourage you to be observant to the voices, the faces and realities of your surroundings.

 What do you do?
 After seeing and processing, is there something you feel compelled to do today?
 Is there anything you can do?
 Is there still a need for forgiveness and reconciliation?